jfoucher/planck-6502/docs/Hardware/cpu.md

 ---
-layout: page
+layout: board
 title: CPU board
-status: prod
+status: deprecated
 design_files: https://gitlab.com/planck-6502/planck-6502/-/tree/master/Hardware/proc_board
-order: 20
+order: 999
 ---

 The CPU board contains the 65C02 cpu itself, but also 32K of ROM and 32K of RAM as well as the address decoding to handle these.